Shubhamkumarpatel70/gymbsf/DEPLOYMENT.md

 # Deployment Guide for Render

-This guide will help you deploy both the backend (server) and frontend (client) on Render.
+This guide will help you deploy both the backend (server) and frontend (client) together in a single Render service.

 ## Prerequisites